 - Flip-top Grolsch bottles.
 4 are enough for this amount of water.

-- 3 pounds Hachiya persimmons (ripe, peeled, washed, seeded and quartered)
+3 pounds persimmons, peeled, washed, seeded, and quartered

 Gather the fruit, water, acid blend, half of the sugar, yeast, Campden tablet, and primary vessel.

 Using a serving fork or potato masher, mash the persimmons well and put them in the primary vessel.